 No matter what industry you work in, knowing the size of the particles in your products is a crucial aspect of your quality control.
 This is why it is essential that you implement a reliable means of particle analysis into your process.

-But what exactly is particle analysis?
+But what exactly is particle size analysis?

 W.S.
 Tyler has been at the forefront of the particle analysis industry for over 140 years and strives to provide you with the know-how and equipment needed to maintain efficient quality control.

-In this article, we will define what particle analysis is, why it's important, and how particles are recorded.
+In this article, we will define what particle size analysis is, why it's important, and how particles are recorded.

-What Is Particle Analysis?
+What Is Particle Size Analysis?

-Particle analysis is widely described as the process in which dry, free-flowing material is analyzed to determine the size and shape of the individual particles.
+Particle size analysis is widely described as the process in which dry, free-flowing material is analyzed to determine the size and shape of the individual particles.

-Particle analysis is conducted by companies that want to ensure that the product, whether it's something they are producing or purchasing from another company to put into their products, meets the standards needed to provide the consistency or quality they are looking for.
+Particle size analysis is conducted by companies that want to ensure that the product, whether it's something they are producing or purchasing from another company to put into their products, meets the standards needed to provide the consistency or quality they are looking for.

 In plastic extrusion, for example, particle analysis is used to determine the batch size of the material.
 When it comes time to melt the plastic for production, they use this batch size to determine the temperature in which the plastic needs to be heated to for adequate throughput.